Visa policy of Timor-Leste

-Visitors to Timor-Leste must obtain a visa, unless they come from one of the visa exempt countries.
+Most visitors to Timor-Leste must obtain a visa on arrival unless they are citizens from one of the visa-exempt countries.

-All other countries that are not exempt must obtain a visa upon arrival or prior to arrival.

 In April 2019, the Interior Minister adopted an Order number 470 to be applied from 1 May 2019, requiring all non-visa-exempt visitors to obtain a visa from one of the Timor-Leste diplomatic missions before arrival.
 However, this decision was subsequently suspended.